StreamDefi/contracts/README.md

 Both the wrapped version of the token and the share token are both natively bridgeable through [LayerZero](https://docs.layerzero.network/v2)

 ## Yield Distribution
 Yield is distributed once a day, which is set by the `vaultKeeper` on the call to `rollToNextRound()` in the `StreamVault` contract.
 At these discrete moments in time, yield is distributed evenly to all share token holders.
+When the round is rolled a call is made from the `StreamVault` contract to the `StableWrapper` contract to mint/burn the correct amount of wrapped tokens into the `StreamVault` contract to maintain proper accounting of the yield.

 NOTE: